coinbase/nft-dapp-starter-kit/smart-contracts/README.md

    npx hardhat run scripts/deploy.js --network [network of choice]
    ```

-   We recommend you deploy to a local network or testnet such as Rinkeby to start.
+   We recommend you deploy to a local network or testnet such as to start.

    If needed, modify `scripts/deploy.js` to include the specific deploy arguments that you want your ERC721 contract to be deployed with.
 Make sure the parameter passed into `await hre.ethers.getContractFactory` matches the name of the compiled smart contract exactly.

-1. Verify the contract on Etherscan (optional, default network is set to Rinkeby)
+1. Verify the contract on Etherscan (optional, default network is set to Goerli)

    Update `CONTRACT_ADDRESS` with the deployed contract address and run the following script to verify your contract on Etherscan